Culture, Arts & Media

 Any serious account of Jewish writers has to start by refusing an English-only picture.

 Britannica's survey of Yiddish literature describes it as the written literature of Ashkenazic Jewry and emphasizes its great flowering in the modern period before the Holocaust.
-Its overview of Hebrew literature makes a parallel point from another angle: Hebrew writing is not just ancient scripture, but a long and renewed literary language with modern forms of its own.
+Its overview of Hebrew literature makes a parallel point from another angle: Hebrew writing includes ancient scripture and a long renewed literary language with modern forms of its own.

 YIVO's archives matter here because they show the institutional depth behind that claim.
 The YIVO Archives describe their collections as one of the world's foremost resources for Yiddish literature and language, and the scope statement makes clear that literature, language, and culture sit near the center of the institution's historical mission.